Future instability of FLRW fluid solutions for linear equations of state $p=K\rho$ with $1/3 <K<1$: Discussion

 \section{Discussion}

 The aim of this work was to numerically study nonlinear perturbations of FLRW solutions to the Einstein-Euler equations under a Gowdy symmetry assumption and linear equation of state $p=K\rho$ for $K\in(1/3,1)$.
-In particular, we wished to determine whether the blow-up of the density contrast $\frac{\del_{I}\rho}{\rho}$ at isolated spatial points at timelike infinity, anticipated by Rendall~\cite{Rendall:2004} and subsequently numerically observed for the relativisitic Euler equations on an exponentially expanding FLRW spacetime in \cite{Marshalloliynyk:2022}, also occurs when coupling to Einstein gravity is included.
+In particular, our objective was to determine whether the blow-up of the fractional density gradient $\frac{\del_{\theta}\rho}{\rho}$ at isolated spatial points at timelike infinity, anticipated by Rendall~\cite{Rendall:2004} and subsequently numerically observed for the relativistic Euler equations on an exponentially expanding FLRW spacetime in \cite{Marshalloliynyk:2022}, also occurs when coupling to Einstein gravity is included.
 We have numerically solved the Einstein-Euler equations using a standard second-order Runge-Kutta method in time and second-order central finite differences to discretise spatial derivatives.
 The expected second order accuracy of this implementation was confirmed by our convergence tests.
-Using this numerical scheme, we have found that the density contrast blows up at finitely many spatial points as $\tau \searrow 0$ for all $K\in(1/3,1)$ and all choices of initial data that is sufficiently close to FLRW initial data and for which $\tilde{v}_{1}$ crosses zero somewhere on the initial hypersurface.
-These results are consistent with the density contrast blow-up scenario put forth by Rendall.
-This instability is particularly notable as it is incompatible with the standard picture of late time expansion in cosmology.
-We have also observed that, for initial data suitably close to spatially homogeneous initial data, solutions display ODE-like behaviour at late times analogous to the behaviour found in \cite{Marshalloliynyk:2022}.
+Using this numerical scheme, we found that the fractional density gradient blows up at finitely many spatial points as $\tau \searrow 0$ for all $K\in(1/3,1)$ and all choices of initial data that are sufficiently close to FLRW initial data and for which $\tilde{v}_{1}$ crosses zero somewhere on the initial hypersurface.
+These results are consistent with the fractional density gradient blow-up scenario put forth by Rendall.